Efficiently Back Up Terabytes of Data with Synology

 Choose the right Synology model.

 For multi-terabyte environments, use rackmount or high-bay desktop systems such as RS3621xs+, DS3622xs+, or similar models designed for heavy workloads.
+Learn whether HDD or SSD drives are best for Synology NAS

-Optimize your RAID configuration.
+Optimize your RAID configuration

 Use RAID 6 or SHR-2 for large arrays to maximize protection against multi-drive failures, a critical concern when using many large-capacity drives.